3100 Capital Mall Drive SW

 The most unusual feature of the park is the created wetland, which serves as a stormwater retention pond during heavy rains that would otherwise flood nearby streets.
 When it’s not filled to capacity, the area provides aquatic and upland habitat, inviting a variety of waterfowl into one of Olympia’s most urban environments.

-This modern community park contains 40 acres of recreation diversity.
-For the active enthusiast, the park has four ballfields (three lighted), that in fall and winter convert to three soccer fields.
 On April 1, 2000 the Olympia Skate Court was opened.
 This 11,500 square foot concrete skating surface is a draw to local skaters who, along with community and City support, made the project possible.

 Did you know?